ctsw05/nexus-tv-updates/INSTALLATION-GUIDE.md

 **Option 2: Check the Source Code**
 - All code is open source on GitHub
-- View exactly what the app does: [github.com/yourusername/nexus-tv](https://github.com/yourusername/nexus-tv)
 - No hidden or obfuscated code

 ---